 A. The Lottery Board and the Department of Justice shall have the right to monitor the Tribe's Class III gaming to ensure Tribal compliance with the provisions of this Compact.

-Authorized agents of the Lottery Board and the Division of Criminal Investigation of the Department of Justice shall, upon the presentation of appropriate identification, have the right to gain access with notice only to the Tribe's Chief of Public Safety who shall not disclose such notice to any other person, and without warrant, to all facilities used for the operation or conduct of Class III gaming or the storage of equipment and records related thereto, and may inspect all premises, equipment, records, documents or items related to the operation or conduct of Class III gaming in order to verify compliance with the provisions of this Compact.
-Inspections pursuant to this section shall be conducted in the company of a tribal official as designated by the Oneida Business Committee or Chairman and shall not be conducted in a manner which disrupts normal business operations.
+Authorized agents of the Lottery Board and the Division of Criminal Investigation of the Department of Justice shall, upon the presentation of appropriate identification, have the right to gain access with or without notice, and without warrant, to all facilities used for the operation or conduct of Class III gaming or the storage of equipment and records related thereto, and may inspect all premises, equipment, records, documents or items related to the operation or conduct of Class III gaming in order to verify compliance

-- B. If either party believes that the other party has, in respect to the subject matter of this Compact, failed to prosecute any offender under its criminal laws or code, it may invoke the Dispute Resolution procedures in section XXII. - C. If any party to this Compact has reason to believe that the other party is not complying with the provisions of this Compact, it may invoke the Dispute Resolution procedures in section XXII. - D. In order to administer and enforce state laws, the Department of Justice and the Lottery Board may investigate the activities of the Tribal officers, employes, contractors, or gaming participants who may affect the operation or administration of Tribal gaming, and shall report suspected violations of state or federal laws, or tribal ordinances to the appropriate prosecution authorities, and suspected violations of this Compact to the Lottery Board.
+- with the provisions of this Compact.
+Inspections pursuant to this section shall be conducted in the company of a tribal official as designated by the Tribal Council or Chairman and shall not be conducted in a manner which disrupts normal business operations. - B. If either party believes that the other party has, in respect to the subject matter of this Compact, failed to prosecute any offender under its criminal laws or code, it may invoke the Dispute Resolution procedures in section XXII. - C. If any party to this Compact has reason to believe that the other party is not complying with the provisions of this Compact, it may invoke the Dispute Resolution procedures in section XXII. - D. In order to administer and enforce state laws of the Department of Justice and the Lottery Board may investigate the activities of the Tribal officers, employes,/ contractors, or gaming participants who may affect the operation or administration of Tribal gaming, and shall report suspected violations of state or federal laws, or tribal ordinances to the appropriate prosecution authorities, and suspected violations of this Compact to the Lottery Board.
 Pursuant to such investigation, the Lottery Board or the Wisconsin Attorney General may issue a subpoena, in accordance with state law, to compel the production of any books, papers, correspondence, memoranda, agreements, or other documents or records which the State reasonably deems relevant or material to the investigation.
 Section 885.12, Wis.
 Stats., shall apply to a failure to obey a subpoena under this subsection. - E. The Wisconsin Attorney General shall have jurisdiction to commence prosecutions relating to Class III gaming for violations of any applicable state civil or criminal law, or provision of this Compact.

-XXI.
+IXI.
 INCORPORATION.

-The Gaming Code of the Tribe, as it may be from time-to-time amended, is incorporated by reference into this Compact.
+The Gaming Control Ordinance of the Tribal Code, as it may be from time-to-time amended, is incorporated by reference into this Compact.

-XXII.
+IXII.
 DISPUTE RESOLUTION.